 In this guide, I won’t give you a hundred different cruise links to chose from, neither would I encourage you to get the most luxurious boat out there.
-No, this Halong Bay guide will explain the details behind the cruises and help you make a decision that will best fit your expectations and budget.
+No, this Halong Bay cruise guide will explain the details behind the cruises and help you make a decision that will best fits your expectations and budget.

 So let’s start with the most important question:

 Is The Halong Bay Cruise Really Worth it?